Condo Insurance (HO-6): What It Covers & How Much You Need

 • Covers original interior finishes and fixtures

-• Does NOT cover personal upgrades or belongings
+• Does NOT cover personal property or liability

 • All-In (All-Inclusive): The broadest master policy.
-Covers the structure plus most built-in features and original finishes inside units, leaving primarily personal property and liability to your HO-6.
+Covers the structure plus most built-in features, original finishes, and many owner improvements inside units, leaving primarily personal property and liability to your HO-6.

 Why You Still Need Your Own Policy

 Even if your building has an all-in master policy, it does not cover your personal belongings, your personal liability, or your additional living expenses if you're displaced.
-And if the association's master policy has a large deductible, that shortfall could be passed directly to you as a special assessment.
+And if the association's master policy has a large deductible (six-figure deductibles are increasingly common in 2026, especially for wind and catastrophe perils), that shortfall could be passed directly to you as a special assessment.
 Your HO-6 policy is the only thing standing between you and those out-of-pocket costs.

 State Farm logo